aiplan4eu/up-spiderplan/README.md

 ## Version History

+### 0.6.2 run_docker option used again

+- Removed issue where the run_rocker option was ignored for testing purposes
+- Added option to set build_docker to true to force building docker instead of using the image from docker hub

 ### 0.6.1 docker-compose backwards compatability

 - Fixed usage of `docker compose` to `docker-compose` which should work (see https://docs.docker.com/compose/migrate/)